Sugar Free Raspberry Jam

 This is a Low or No Sugar Jam

 These directions use Low Methylester Pectin which is a special type of pectin that does not require sugar to set.
 Instead, it requires calcium.
 This calcium comes with the pectin, along with full and easy instructions on how to mix your calcium water required in this recipe.
+You can also see this video on making calcium water.

 Makes 5 x 250 ml jars: